snnaik/createHP/README.md

   * The above information must be in the first sheet named `Sheet1`.

 #### 2. Update links and coremetrics and check for spelling errors
-Description : This task updates links based on pre-defined criteria for various types of links.
+This task updates links based on pre-defined criteria for various types of links.
 It adds necessary coremetrics to links.
 It optimizes image files and reduces file size, wherever possible.
 And it performs a spell-check on all `alt` text.
 Use the following command to run this task:
 * `grunt reformat --folder=folder_name`